ricktor0/InsecureHub/README.md

 # InsecureHub

-A deliberately vulnerable Flask app for learning web pentesting.
-Simulates a code-sharing platform with intentional security flaws covering OWASP Top 10 and common CTF categories.
+InsecureHub is an intentionally vulnerable Flask app for learning web application penetration testing
 ---

 ## Setup